© Crown copyright 2021

 Access to statistics

 Routinely produced statistics are available free of charge on the BEIS section of the GOV.UK website.
-The department will announce the month of release of these statistics at least 12 months in advance and the exact date at least 4 weeks in advance.
+The department will generally announce the month of release of these statistics 12 months in advance and the exact date at least 4 weeks in advance.
 All published statistics are published at 9:30am on the scheduled day unless otherwise announced.
-Users can also be notified of publications of regular releases by joining the department’s email update alert service1.
+Users can also be notified of publications of regular releases by joining the department’s email update alert service[footnote 1].

-If you require a document in an alternative format such as audio, braille or large print, then please contact the responsible statistician using the contact email addresses and telephone numbers included within the statistical release or provided on the accompanying statistical press release.
-Other enquiries regarding the contents of a specific release should also be addressed to the responsible statistician.
+In line with the legislation, we will provide a specific statistical publication in a different format if requested.
+If you require a document in an alternative format such as audio, braille or large print, then please contact the responsible statistician using the contact email addresses and telephone numbers included within the statistical release or provided on the accompanying statistical press release or alternatively please contact firstname.lastname@example.org.
+Other enquiries regarding the contents of a specific release should be addressed to the responsible statistician.

 For more general statistics enquiries, please contact the relevant team:

 Media enquiries regarding the contents of a specific release should be directed to the BEIS press office.